Welcome to the Badgers!

 Please look at the literacy non-negotiables to see what is expected in Year 3

 This term the children will continue to develop their comprehension skills and also have lots of opportunities to enjoy reading independently, in small groups and as a whole class.
 Our focus will be on improving the children's knowledge and understanding of grammar and punctuation skills to ensure children continue to make large steps forward in line with the Government's requirements.
 As writers we will be developing our fiction and non fiction through a variety of genres and using technology to support.
-We will be learning how to be a film director (looking at how Tim Burton made Roald Dahl 's Charlie and the Chocolate Factory come to life) using the Ipads Imovie and writing a film narrative based on this film.
-Through this we will be developing our sentence structure by using a range of sentence starters, descriptive words and phrases.
-The children will also be learning about play scripts and how to write a play script; using drafting and editing to improve our writing.
+We will be learning about Greek Mythology and writing our own Myth!
+We will also be writing a balanced argument - should Sparta and Athens go to war?

 Information for parents- http://www.croft.notts.sch.uk/Numeracy%20Targets%20Year%203.htm